SrivastavaSrijan/Portfolio-2025/README.md

 ## 🏗️ Architecture Overview

-This portfolio uses a modern, type-safe architecture:
+This portfolio uses a modern, resilient, type-safe architecture:

 - **Next.js 15** with App Router and React Server Components
 - **PayloadCMS** for content management with GraphQL API